wuuud1/temperature_sensor/README.md

 # temperature_sensor
-Reads value from sensor, and displays it
+Reads value from sensor using uart, and displays it Main C code is in Src\main.c